 - Publish content first from the canonical version of the multilingual website.

-- Content publication frequency should be more than the alternates for canonical version.
+- Content publication frequency should be more than the alternates for the canonical version.

 - Popular, and topically central sections should be covered better, and more frequently than the non-popular and less relevant sections.